clin1234/md5cpp/README.md

 A lot of our effort went into providing linear parsing times no matter what kind of crazy input MD4C parser is fed with.
-(If you encounter an input pattern which leads to a sub-linear parsing times, please do not hesitate and report it as a bug.)
+(If you encounter an input pattern which leads to sublinear parsing times, please do not hesitate and report it as a bug.)

 **Q: Does MD4C perform any input validation?**